kashinak/whale-song-memory-game/README.md

   - Title font:'FishOutOfWater'by [Font Bros](https://www.fontbros.com/) would not load after adding link: @font-face with url for Font Bros to style.css.

-    - Bug was squashed by adding WOFF files to Whale Song game site directory and update the css code to:
+    - Bug was squashed by adding WOFF files to Whale Song game site repository directory and update the css code to:

       ```css